koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
+Before explaining Custom Renderer, I'd like to introduce existing renderers.

 I guess that you already know `react-native`, `react-test-renderer`.
-There are more renderers for various environments.
+There are other renderers for various environments.

 So I'd like to introduce those renderers briefly.
 -->